 This article is an introduction to special education in Irish secondary schools.
-The past then years have witnessed a sea change in special education provision in Ireland.
+The past ten years have witnessed a change in special education provision in Ireland.
 The Department of Education and Science has issued numerous directives and guidelines in relation to policy, provision, structure and supports.
-Since 1998 there have been ten pieces of legislation passed through the Dail that relate, one way or another to children and special education needs.
+Since 1998, there have been ten pieces of legislation passed through the Dail that relate in one way or another to children and special education needs.

 The National Council for Special Education (NCSE) has been established along with the Special Education Support Service (SESS).
 Both these organisations oversee and coordinate all special education initiatives nationwide.
 Ireland’s primary schools have pioneered these new directives.
 Special education provision at primary level is developing at a rapid pace and great strides are being made.
 The next horizon for improvement is secondary school.

 Ireland’s secondary schools are driven by an exam-oriented curriculum.
 Subject area specialists teach all of the curricular content.
 The supports available to children with special needs are not extensive or as tested as those at primary level.
 In what follows we will look at the needs and entitlements of children entering secondary school who have identified special education needs and those who are entering and later discovered to have a special education need.